Determining Feynman integrals with only input from linear algebra

-An advantage of AMF is that boundary conditions at $\eta\to \infty$ can be most easily obtained.
-There are two contributions in this limit~\cite{Beneke:1997zp,Smirnov:1999bza,Liu:2021wks}.
-The first contribution originates from the integration region $|\ell_1^\mu|\ll |\eta|$, where we can do an expansion
+An advantage of AMF is that boundary conditions at $\eta\to \infty$ can be systematically calculated.
+In this limit, nonzero contributions only come from integration regions where linear combinations of loop momenta are either of $\mathcal{O}(\sqrt{|\eta|})$ or $\mathcal{O}(1)$~\cite{Beneke:1997zp,Smirnov:1999bza}.
+In each of these limited number of regions, a general propagator can be expressed as